ni/systemlink-client-docs/examples/tag/subscription/README.md

 This is a simple example console application demonstrating how to use the SystemLink Tag API to receive notifications when tag values change.

-Additional tag Client examples are available in the [root tag examples directory](..).
+Additional Tag Client examples are available in the [root tag examples directory](..).

 Running the Example
 -------------------